fardjad/libsql-migrator/README.md

 ## Usage

-This module expects a directory containing at least one SQL migration scripts.
+This module expects a directory containing at least one SQL migration script.
-The files in the directory must match the regex `\d+-.*\.sql`.
+The name of the files in the directory must match the regex `\d+-.*\.sql`.
 The numeric part before the hyphen is used to determine the order of the scripts.

 Assuming the following directory structure: